 Until now, recruiters and hiring managers have lacked tools that objectively assess soft skills and personality traits of applicants.
 But our AI interview is changing that.
 Tengai’s natural language processing engine and D&I software powered by 20 years of recruitment methodology provide new opportunities for recruiters and hiring managers.
 As a result, you get higher efficiency and quality as well as a unique candidate experience.
 Tengai's unique candidate interface also stands out when compared to traditional chatbots and video interview software.

-To ensure a fair AI, without algorithmic bias, Tengai is developed ethical principles and several bias mitigation strategies.
+To ensure a fair AI, without algorithmic bias, Tengai has developed ethical principles and several bias mitigation strategies.
 Because we recognize that our software can have an impact on individuals and society as a whole.